 Note: Our penchant for splitting hairs is symptomatic of a deep human need to see ourselves unique and superior.
 Consequently, “happiness” must be a human feeling and requiring a “complex state of mind” to be felt.
 Lacking this “mind”, people wrongly conclude that dumb animals can’t possibly feel “happiness”.
-Is this just simple ignorance or do we fear seeing animals our equal; fear which spawns a need to stake the deck in our favor.
+Is this merely ignorance or do we fear seeing animals our equal… a fear that spawns the need to stack the deck in our favor.
 While the human brain/mind innately needs a story, it doesn’t require one so utterly self-serving.
 Simply put, an insecure ego steers perception to create the story that can help it feel more comfortable and safe.

 In the researcher’s view, “emotions describe complex states of mind, such as anger or happiness”.
 I’ve long thought of emotion as describing feeling as opposed to thinking.
 Feeling anger, fear, contentment, surprise, and need originate in the ancient midbrain (i.e., hippocampus, amygdala, hypothalamus).
 Conversely, the thinking mind (cognition), originates in the recent surface cortex, of which we humans are highly endowed.

 Saying that “emotions describe a complex state of mind” is comparing apples and oranges.
 Sure, emotion and mind are both fruit of the brain, blending in our awareness and appearing to be similar.
 For example, thinking about earthquakes may arouse fear and stir up a need in me to live elsewhere.
 However, such lumping together of feeling and thinking complicates matters, which hinder self-understanding.
 On the other hand, regarding thinking and feeling as essentially separate issues helps put life in perspective.
 Just think of this as ‘dividing and conquering’ ignorance!